-5.5 Materials

-5.5.1 General
+5.14 Materials - General :

-No composite materials are permitted unless explicitly allowed for defined engine components and components mounted to the engine.
+- 5.14.1 No composite materials are permitted with the following exceptions (unless explicitly allowed for defined engine components) :

+- a) Non structrural covers.

+- b) Brackets for the purpose of mounting ancillaries or sensors.

+- c) Intake system parts with the exception of the throttle body.

-Unless explicitly permitted, the following materials must not be used for engine components and components mounted to the engine:
+- 5.14.2 Unless explicitly permitted, the following materials must not be used for engine components and components mounted to the engine :

-- Magnesium-based alloys
+- a) Magnesium-based alloys.

-- Titanium-based alloys
+- b) Titanium-based alloys.

-- Metal Matrix Composites (MMCs)
+- c) Metal Matrix Composites.

-- Intermetallic materials
+- d) Intermetallic materials.

-- Alloys containing more than 5% by weight of beryllium, iridium or rhenium
+e) Alloys containing more than 5% by weight of beryllium, iridium or rhenium.